smldlyst/Profile/README.md

 1. Visualization app development **[I can provide analysis results in the form of an interaction graph and implement a prototype app.]**
  : I have experience developing visualization prototype apps using R Shiny.
 This app provides an interaction graph representing the predicted value according to the action of the user interface.
 In addition, it can be visualized using geographic information.

-### Main Project
+### Project
 - Development Credit rating model using machine learning (2021) / Undergraduate researcher, Pusan National Univ.
 - Sightseeing Recommendation System (2021) / AI Hackathon, Pusan National Univ.
-- Forest fire prediction model using FWI system (2021) / Personel
+- Forest fire prediction model using FWI system (2021) / Personal.
-- Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018) / SNU.
+- Improvement of KB commercial area analysis & Development of commercial district, for small business owners (2018) / Seoul National Univ.

 ### TMI